MikheilSoziashvili/typescript-playwright/README.md

 -   **By tag**
     `yarn playwright test --grep @myTag`

+## Linting

+To maintain code quality and consistency, we use a linter to check our codebase.
+Please ensure you run the linter before committing your code.

+### Running the Linter

+1. Navigate to the project root directory:
+   `cd /path/to/your/project`

+2. Run the linter:
+   `yarn lint`

+### Linter Configuration

+The linter is configured to check for syntax errors, coding style issues, and potential bugs.
+The configuration can be found in the `.eslintrc` file in the root directory of the project.

+### Installing ESLint in VS Code

+For a better development experience, you can install the **[ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)** in Visual Studio Code.
+This allows you to see linting errors and warnings directly in your editor.

+### Code Formatting with Prettier

+Install **[Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)** extension to enable consistent formatting across the codebase.
+It ensures that all contributors follow the same style guide, which helps to avoid unnecessary differences in code formatting and makes the code more readable and maintainable.
+After the extension is installed, use the following **[guide](https://www.shecodes.io/athena/62871-how-to-set-prettier-as-default-formatter-in-your-editor)** to set prettier as a default formatter.
+Configuration of the Prettier formatter can be found in `.prettierrc` file in the root directory of the project.

 ## Writing Tests

 The tests should be designed to efficiently and consistently validate the functionality of the application under test by mimicking user interactions and checking for expected outcomes.